braindatalab/gecobench/README.md

 #### Run model experiment

 After setting up the experiment folder, we can run any step of the pipeline by running the command below.
 Set the mode to `training`, `xai`, `evaluation` or `visualization` and the config to the project config in the artifacts directory.
 The modes depend on each other and have to be run in the order `training`, `xai`, `evaluation` and `visualization`.
+Additionally, we provide a bias analysis script to analyze the bias in the dataset and models by setting the mode to `bias` or `model_bias`.

 ```bash
 python run_experiments.py --mode=MODE --config=artifacts/xai-nlp-benchmark-2024-02-15-16-45-19/configs/gender_project_config.json